 Taking one subject means not taking another.
-If students knew exactly what they were going to do in the future there would be no great problem, but...many Year 9 students do not!
+If students knew exactly what they were going to do in the future there would be no great problem, but...many Year 8 students do not!

-Students must take the 'core' subjects, i.e. English, Mathematics and Science, as without them it will make it much harder to find a job.
+Students must take the 'core' subjects, of English, mathematics and science, as without them it will make it much harder to find a job.
 It will also be almost impossible to do any further courses or training.
 Most employers are interested in young people who have proved themselves in a range of subjects.